Josholopez/Supply-Chain-Analysis-Pipeline-Project/README.md

 - **Production volumes/costs**: Manufacturing batch size and costs.
 - **Inspection results/defect rates**: Quality check outcome and observed defect rate.
 - **Transportation modes/routes/costs**: How products are shipped, via which path, with shipping cost.
-- (There are a few redundant columns, e.g., "Lead times" and "Lead time," both present.)

 ---

 **3. Data Quality Issues:**

-- **Missing values**: Sample does not show explicit blanks, but checks on full dataset needed to confirm completeness (e.g., any 'Unknown' or blank entries).
+- **Missing values**: Dataset does not show any 'Unknown' or blank entries.
-- **Duplicates**: Based on sample, each SKU appears once, but full dataset should be checked for duplicate SKUs.
+- **Duplicates**: each SKU appears once, no duplicated SKUs found.
 - **Outliers/Inconsistencies**:
-    - Some entries (e.g., "Defect rates" of 0.02 vs. 4.85) suggest wide variability; need to assess if these are realistic.
     - "Revenue generated" and "Number of products sold" do not always seem consistent with "Price" (likely due to discounts or data entry errors).
     - "Customer demographics" includes 'Unknown'; this may need addressing for demographic analyses.
     - "Lead times" vs. separate "Lead time" columns could imply duplication or ambiguity.